 CVB is led and managed by a diverse and experienced Board of Directors with a wide and varied spectrum of expertise that ensures accountability and competence.
+The current Board is drawn from different ethnic, cultural and socio-economic background with age ranging from 46 years to 60 years to ensure that different viewpoints are considered in the decision making process.
 The Executive Directors are overall responsible for implementing the strategies and decisions of the Board, overseeing the Group's day-to-day operations and businesses, whilst the Independent Non-Executive Directors provide their independent view, unbiased judgment and knowledge to the management as well as safeguarding the interests of the shareholders.
 Non-Executive Directors do not participate in the day-to-day management of the Group.